Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning

 \subsection{Pairwise least squares regression with deep ReLU networks}

 In this subsection, we focus on the pairwise least squares regression with loss $\ell(f(x,x'), y, y') = \big(f(x,x') - y + y'\big)^2$.
 We first estimate the approximation error with $\calH$ of the form \eqref{eq:hypothesis}.
-Then, by combining the approximation error bound with Theorem~\ref{thm:oracle_structured_NNs} and choosing the proper capacity of $\calH$, we derive the nearly optimal excess generalization error bound for pairwise least squares regression.
+Then, by combining the approximation error bound with Theorem~\ref{thm:oracle_structured_NNs} and choosing the proper capacity of $\calH$, we derive the nearly optimal excess population risk bound for pairwise least squares regression.